AI-secure/MMDT/README.md

 ```

 Moreover, we also provide off-the-shelf scripts for evaluating each perspective under `./scripts`.
-For example, the following script evaluates all scenarios and tasks for hallucination perspective.
+For example, the following script evaluates all scenarios and tasks of image-to-text modality for the hallucination perspective.
 ```bash
 bash scripts/hallucination_i2t.sh gpt-4o
 ```

+An example of the output can be found [here]()

 ### Notes
 + Each of the six areas has its subdirectory containing the respective code and README.